twilio-professional-services/flex-project-template/README.md

 The primary aims of this template are

-1. To make interatively building on Flex *easier*
+1. To make iteratively building on Flex *easier*
 2. Improve interoperability of plugin features by proposing some standardization
 3. Massively accelerate project setup with options for asset and configuration versioning across multiple Twilio accounts